MehdiSouameur/AndroidGame/README.md

 Move right by holding right half of the screen,
 Move left by holding left half of the screen, jump by tapping the top of the screen.

+You can download the game on a phone using the apk provided, or use android studio's emulator by importing this project.